tmartin1/rockridge/STYLE-GUIDE.md

         }
         ```

-    * When a line closes a block, that line starts at the same level as the line that opened the block
+    * When a line closes a block, that line starts at the same level as the line that opened the block.

         ```javascript
         // good: